Overview

 All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.

-Syllabus, slides and readers can be found here: Foundations of Machine Learning - In April 2021, we organized a conference on Machine learning and economic inequality.
-Recordings of the talks are available on Youtube.
+Syllabus, slides and readers can be found here: Foundations of Machine Learning

 Reading and discussion group

 - Time: 2:30pm, Tuesdays in even weeks.
-(That is: 17 Oct, 31 Oct, 14 Nov, 28 Nov)
+(That is: 22 Oct, 5 Nov, 19 Nov, and 3 Dec)

-- Location: SR A, Manor Road Building (There will be coffee and pastries!)
+- Location: SR A, Manor Road Building (There will be coffee and pastries!).

 - For those who cannot make in person, please join via Zoom.